suit-wg/information-model/draft-ietf-suit-information-model.md

 Because the DNS infrastructure prevents multiple registrations of the same domain name, this UUID is guaranteed to be unique.
 Because the domain name is known, this UUID is reproducible.
 Type 1 and type 4 UUIDs produce similar guarantees of uniqueness, but not reproducibility.

+This approach creates a contention when a vendor changes its name or relinquishes control of a domain name.
+In this scenario, it is possible that another vendor would start using that same domain name.
+However, this UUID is not proof of identity; a device's trust in a vendor must be anchored in a cryptographic key, not a UUID.

-## Manifest Element: Class ID Condition {#element-class-id}
+## Manifest Element: Class ID {#element-class-id}

-A device "Class" is defined as any device that can accept the same firmware update without modification.
-Class Identifiers MUST be unique within a Vendor ID.
+A device "Class" is a set of different device types that can accept the same firmware update without modification.
+Class IDs MUST be unique within the scope of a Vendor ID.
 This is to prevent similarly, or identically named devices colliding in their customer's infrastructure.

 Recommended practice is to use {{RFC4122}} version 5 UUIDs with as much information as necessary to define firmware compatibility.
 Possible information used to derive the class UUID includes: